 “We were the first ones to buy and apply the Motor Commanders.
-The very first one was commissioned in December 2016”, Mr. Mörsäri adds.
+The very first one was commissioned in December 2016,” Mr. Mörsäri adds.

-Since then Arcteq has also supplied 2 and 3-winding transformer protections to the facility.
-This retrofit project was completed and commissioned in May 2018.
-The third Motor Commander installation is due in August 2018.
+In Phase 2 of the retrofit project, Arcteq supplied 2-winding and 3-winding transformer protections for the facility.
+This phase of the project was completed and commissioned in May 2018.
+The third Motor Commander installation was completed and commissioned in the fall of 2018.

 The Anjalankoski paper mills, colloquially known as Anjala, were founded in 1938 and are located in Southeastern Finland in Inkeroinen.
 The thermomechanical plants produce book and magazine paper and folding boxboards.
 With Europe as the main market and 500 employees, the mills’ annual turnover is over 450 million Euro.
 The plant has seven main transformers, two 110-kV switching stations, and approximately 300 bays, and its active power consumption is 140 MW.

 View also the Stora Enso / Anjalankoski reference case webinar: